Internet Addiction, 2

 Mouse.
 Marcel’s mother and friends were also addicted to the internet.
 Is this right or wrong?

 Headset, Microphone.
-Is the medical establishment only concerned with alcohol and drug addiction?
+Is the medical establishment only concerned about alcohol and drug addiction?

 Speakers.
 Did only Germans attend the internet addiction conference?